 Are there any crypto ETFs?

 So far, we’ve been talking rather hypothetically about crypto ETFs.
 You may be wondering if there actually are any.
-Well, that’s where the answer gets a little muddy.
-Yes, kind of?
+The answer is yes.
 There are a couple of Bitcoin ETFs in Canada.
 One with the ticker symbol BTCC and one launched by Fidelity as FBTC.
-But these are not accessible on all exchanges internationally so they’re not super easy to invest in.
+More recently, on January 10, 2024, the SEC approved 11 new spot bitcoin ETFs.

 ETF competitor products